patience4711/RPI-APS-inverters/README.md

 ## (RE) INSTALLATION INSTRUCTIONS
 **installation via the sd-card image**<br>
 **step 1**<br> Download the package, unzip and burn the image on an sd card.
-I you are new user of this software please continue with stap 3.<br>
+If you are new user of this software please continue with stap 3.<br>
 **step 2**<br> You already are using this software then you can make a backup of your system and databases first.
-You should do this afther midnight.
+You should do this after midnight.
 Then complete the next steps before sunrise in order to get a smooth migration.<br>
 **step 3**<br>
 Boot up with the new sd-card.
 Open the wifi settings on your computer/tablet/phone.
 After a while you will see an accesspoint **RadioAP**.
 Connect to it with the paswd 'rpiradio'.